Official Government Website

 Discovery of Cloud Seeding (1946)

-The proof of concept of cloud seeding was discovered by Vincent J Schaefer, Bernard Vonnegut, and Irving Langmuir (seen to the right) in 1946.
+The proof of concept was first discovered by Vincent J Schaefer, Bernard Vonnegut, and Irving Langmuir in 1946.
 Schaefer and Langmuir were researching icing on aircraft at the General Electric Company’s research laboratory after World War 2.

-By investigating the production of particles of various sizes and their behavior in the atmosphere, they discovered the proof on concept that particles could be seeded into clouds to produce ice.
-They were able to nucleate (seed) a laboratory made cloud in a freezer with dry ice to create snow.
-Vonnegut later discovered that silver iodide was an even more affective seeding agent, which was a breakthrough discovery for cloud seeding.
+By investigating the production of particles of various sizes and their behavior in the atmosphere, they discovered that tiny particles could be used to produce ice.
+They were able to nucleate ice by introducing small particles in a laboratory made cloud in a freezer with dry ice to create snow.
+Vonnegut later discovered that silver iodide (AgI) was an even more effective at generating ice formations- a breakthrough discovery for operational cloud seeding.

 Image 1.
-Image of Vincent J. Schaefer, Bernard Vonnegut, and Irving Langmuir discovering the concept of cloud seeding in 1946 (image by the GE News Bureau)
+Image of Vincent J. Schaefer, Bernard Vonnegut, and Irving Langmuir observing ice nucleation in a lab, 1946 (image by the GE News Bureau)

 First Cloud Seeding Experiment (1947)

 The first cloud seeding experiment called “Project Cirrus” happened in 1947.
 A modified B17 bomber dropped dry ice (solid carbon dioxide) into a stratus cumulus cloud.
-This experiment proved successful when they saw a “Racetrack” dissipation pattern in the clouds (which does not naturally occur in clouds).
-This was evidence that ice was produced, and that cloud physics and precipitation could be altered.
+This experiment proved successful when they witnessed a “Racetrack” form in the cloud deck where the plane has seeded.
+This was evidence that ice was produced and that cloud physics and precipitation could be altered.

 References: The role of induced entrainment in past stratiform cloud seeding experiments (Walcek)

 Image 2.
-Image of the first cloud seeding experiment showing the racetrack pattern proving cloud seeding works (image by the U.S. Army Signal Corps)
+Project Cirrus “racetrack” in the clouds (image by the U.S. Army Signal Corps)

 History of Cloud Seeding in Idaho

 Cloud seeding operations have been occurring in various parts of Idaho since the early 1950’s.
-These earlier programs were locally sponsored, manually operated ground seeding projects.
+Earlier programs were locally sponsored, manually operated ground seeding projects.
 More consistent operations began in the late 1990’s with the development of the High Country Resource Conservation & Development’s (HCRCD) East Idaho program, operated by Let it Snow (LIS).
 This program is currently the longest operational program in the State of Idaho.
 Idaho Power Company (IPC), in response to a shareholder questions, also began investigating cloud seeding in the late 1990’s to support its hydropower generation.
 IPC began its first operational project in the Payette River Basin in 2003.
-Prior to IPC’s cloud seeding efforts, the Boise Board of Control contracted with the National Association of Water Companies (NAWC) for the operations of manual ground generators in the Boise River Basin for over a decade.
+Prior to IPC’s cloud seeding efforts, the Boise Board of Control contracted with the North American Weather Modification Company (NAWC) for the operations of manual ground generators in the Boise River Basin for over a decade.

 Table 1.
 Table of all historical cloud seeding operations in Idaho